fulldecent/FDWaveformView/README.md

 Installation
 ------------

-  1. Add `pod 'FDWaveformView', '~> 0.2.0'` to your <a href="https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking">Podfile</a>
+  1. Add `pod 'FDWaveformView'` to your <a href="https://github.com/AFNetworking/AFNetworking/wiki/Getting-Started-with-AFNetworking">Podfile</a>
   2. The the API documentation under "Class Reference" at http://cocoadocs.org/docsets/FDWaveformView/
   3. Please add your project to "I USE THIS" at https://www.cocoacontrols.com/controls/fdwaveformview if you support this project